-A closed adoption definition is simple enough in legal terms, but there are complexities that you may want to consider when making a decision about whether or not a closed adoption is right for you, your child, and your child’s future.
+A closed adoption definition is simple enough in legal terms, but there are complexities that you may want to consider when deciding whether or not a closed adoption is right for you, your child, and your child’s future.

 Closed Adoption Definition: Brief Background